mibur1/psy112/book/1_basics/0_refresher.md

 print(model.summary())
 ```

+You should already be familiar with such outputs.
+Briefly, the most important information are the model parameters displayed under `coef` as well as the  well as the performance statistics such as the `R-squared`.
-You can see that the linear regression has an R² of 0.753, which means that our model explains 75% of the variance in our data.
+You can see that our model has an R-squared of 0.753, which means that our model explains 75% of the variance in our data.
 That's pretty good!
 But I'm sure we can do better.
 After all, life is more complicated than just a straigth line, no? <sub>(and we also know that the underlying data is a 3rd order polynomial)</sub>

 ```{code-cell} ipython3
 :tags: [remove-input]